Walking Tour

 South Peace Historical Society 2021.026.173

-Welcome to the "End of Steel to Mile Zero" walking tour of Dawson Creek!
-As you explore this historic town, you'll uncover the fascinating story of its rapid growth from a railway terminus to Mile Zero of the Alaska Highway.
+Welcome to the "End of Steel to Mile 0" walking tour of Dawson Creek!
+As you explore this historic town, you'll uncover the fascinating story of its rapid growth from a railway terminus to Mile 0 of the Alaska Highway.
 This tour highlights key locations and events, showcasing Dawson Creek's early days, wartime boom, and post-war development.
 Look for accompanying plaques along the way, providing further insights into the rich history of this unique community.

 The City of Dawson Creek acknowledges that we are privileged to live and work on Treaty 8 territory and the traditional home of the Cree, Dane-Zaa, Saulteau, Sikanni and Slavey First Nations.
 We value the Métis Peoples that live and gather here.